Effective: February 1, 2021

 - Ensures that research data under their stewardship are preserved.

-- Educates all participants in the research project about their obligations regarding research data.
+- Educates all Personnel in the research project about their obligations regarding research data.

-- Consults the Office for Responsible Research, the Office of Research Integrity, the Office of the Vice President for Research and the Office of Intellectual Property and Technology Transfer/ISU Research Foundation as applicable to ensure the research data is protected and shared appropriately. top
+- Consults the Office of Research Ethics , the Office of the Vice President for Research and the Office of Intellectual Property and Technology Transfer/ISU Research Foundation as applicable to ensure the research data is protected and shared appropriately.

-- Determines who is responsible for the research data when a principal investigator leaves ISU.
+- Identifies a new steward for the research data when a principal investigator leaves ISU.

 - Grants permission to take copies of the research data to principal investigators leaving ISU, in consultation with the Office of the Vice President for Research. top